gogins/csound-android/README.md

 be built in Android Studio.

 First clone the Git repository at https://github.com/gogins/csound-android.

-The environment variables mentioned below MUST be set before building, perhaps in your .profile script.
-Obviously, modify the paths as required to suit your home directory and installation details.
-These are exported in `build-env.sh` which you can source in your .profile script.

 Please note, some NDK dependencies are built in their own subdirectories, and some are built in OTHER subdirectories with their own makefiles that